tusharhchhabra/ListGenius/README.md

 List Genius
 =========

-Introducing List Genius, the smart solution for everyone overwhelmed with endless lists in their lives.
+Introducing ListGenius, the smart solution for everyone who has a wish list in their lives.
 Here's how it makes a difference:

-1. **Auto-Categorization**: By harnessing the capabilities of AI, List Genius swiftly and accurately categorizes your items.
+1. **Auto-Categorization**: By harnessing the capabilities of AI, List Genius swiftly and accurately categorizes your wish list items.
 No more pondering over where to place an item - the AI has it sorted.

 2. **Simple Interface**: With its user-friendly design, List Genius ensures you spend less time fumbling with settings and more time ticking off tasks.

-Discover the simplicity of list-making with List Genius, where AI meets everyday organization.
+Discover the effortless way of managing your wish lists, powered by advanced AI.

 ## Getting Started